 They are basically classified into two types based on their working principle as electro-mechanical and solid-state relays.
 Let us discuss the principle of operation of each one of them in detail.

 Electromechanical relays transfer signals between its contact through a mechanical motion.
 It consists of two sections: the first is the electromagnet section and the other is the armature and mechanical contacts section.
 The electromagnet section consists of a set of coil wound over a magnetic core.

 When an input voltage (almost equal to the rated voltage of the coil) is applied to the coil, it gets magnetized and attracts the armature.
 The mechanical contacts are attached to the armature.
 Hence, when the armature is pulled towards the electromagnet, the contact closes.
 When the input voltage applied to the coil is removed, the armature is brought back to its original position by the spring release.

 Operation of Solid-state relays

 When the rated voltage is applied to the input section, current flows through the optocoupler.
 The output of the optocoupler is used to operate the switching circuit of TRIAC or transistor.
 Switching circuit applies a gate pulse to the TRIAC and the TRIAC starts conducting.
 Similarly, when the applied input voltage is removed, the optocoupler turns off the TRIAC switching circuit and which, in turn, stops the gate pulse to the TRIAC and the TRAIC stops conducting.
-This is how a solid-state relay works.

 In the following sections, we shall discuss in detail the parts and operation of electromechanical and solid-state relays in detail.